 The former board members of the Diyarbakir Bar Association are also under criminal investigation over their declaration entitled “We share the unmitigated great sorrow of Armenian People” published on 24 April 2018.
 While a court hearing was planned on 8 July 2020, it has been suspended due the COVID-19 pandemic.

 On 21 September 2020, the Chief Public Prosecutor’s Office of Istanbul informed the 11 board members of the Istanbul Bar Association, including its President Mehmet Durakoğlu, that they were under criminal investigation.
 While the charges are not yet known, it has been confirmed that the investigation was launched after the Istanbul Bar Association, publicly displayed a large photograph of lawyer Ebru Timtik out of the window of the Istanbul Bar Association’s office.
 The Minister of Interior Süleyman Soylu addressed the Istanbul Bar Association by saying, “I strongly condemn the ones who hung the photograph of a terrorist organization member on the İstanbul Bar Association.”

 Urfa Bar Association

-Most recently, on 7 October 2020, it was reported that a criminal investigation has been launched into the Urfa Bar Association President Abdullah Öncel and 25 lawyers registered with the bar association, after they participated in a peaceful sit-in to demonstrate against the amendments to Turkey’s Law on Lawyers.
+On 7 October 2020, it was reported that a criminal investigation has been launched into the Urfa Bar Association President Abdullah Öncel and 25 lawyers registered with the bar association, after they participated in a peaceful sit-in to demonstrate against the amendments to Turkey’s Law on Lawyers.
 The amendments to this Law aim to reform Bar Associations in Turkey.
 The investigation was launched by the Şanlıurfa Public Prosecutor’s Office and was initiated on the grounds of alleged “opposition to the Law on Meeting and Demonstration No. 29”.

 Actions from Lawyers for Lawyers